This page has information on allergies, meals and snacks, infant feeding policies and support, and the MyPlate program.

 - Breakfast, AM snack, Lunch, and PM snack are served to the children in attendance daily.

-- Breakfast contains three food groups, snacks contain two food groups, and lunch contains four food groups.
+- Breakfast contains three food groups, snacks contain two food groups, and lunch contains five food groups.

 Infant Feeding/Breastfeeding Support

 Infants are always fed on demand.
 A report listing times of feeding and amount eaten will be available on the chart for parents/guardians.
 Expressed breast milk can be served to infants.
 The CFSC supports breastfeeding; available space in the classroom and observation booths may be used for breastfeeding by nursing mothers.
-The center will provide one brand of iron-fortified formula.
-Parents/guardians of infants may select the formula provided by the center or provide their own breast milk or formula, and semi-solid food or baby food.
+The center will provide one brand of iron-fortified formula and all foods.
+Parents/guardians of infants may select the formula and foods provided by the center or provide their own breast milk or formula, and semi-solid food or baby food.
 Please ask the Infant head teacher for the specific brand of formula offered.

 CFSC supports breastfeeding by: